sigasi/sigasi_insights/content/manual/trouble.md

 Resolution: Reset the common libraries: **right-click the project > Library Mapping > Reset Library Mapping**

-# Sigasi Studio analyzes HDL files that I do not need {: #ts-stale-files}
+# Sigasi Studio analyzes HDL files that I do not need

 By default, Sigasi Studio assumes that all VHDL or Verilog files are part of the project.
 However, some projects may contain multiple files with older or alternative definitions of a VHDL object.
 We call these *stale* files, because they are no longer used.
 In such a case you will want Sigasi Studio to ignore certain files.